 Step Three: Remember the Bad Stuff

 Remind yourself of all the trouble the drug has caused you.
 Write down the reasons you quit using cocaine and carry them in your wallet.
 Read through them whenever a craving hits.
+You can also try:

 Step Four: Get Medical Help

 If you are having a really hard time with your cravings, even after attempting the steps above, talk to your doctor or recovery counselor about prescription drugs designed to help (such as Neurontin, Sabril, and Gablofen).
 You can also try taking NAC, an over-the-counter amino acid supplement.